I Don’t Understand How Social Media Can Sell RVs

-I speak with a lot of RV Dealership owners and GM’s that tell me they haven’t taken social media marketing very serious cause they don’t understand it.
-They’re frustrated because they’re seeing diminishing returns on traditional marketing channels and they keep hearing about how effective Social Media is but they don’t “get it”.
+I speak with a lot of RV Dealership owners and General Managers (GM) that tell me they haven’t taken social media marketing very serious cause they don’t understand it.
+They’re frustrated because they’re seeing diminishing returns on traditional marketing channels and they keep hearing about how effective Social Media is, but they don’t “get it”.

 What’s Going On